 WHAT DOES A REGISTERED NURSE DO?

 A career in nursing offers a wide variety of job responsibilities and duties depending on the setting in which you work.
-At Beckfield College, our nursing classes help prepare you with the practical skills and knowledge that will help you successfully perform a wide range of job functions, which can include:
+At Beckfield College, our nursing curriculum helps prepare you with the practical skills and knowledge that should help you successfully perform a wide range of job functions, which may include: